KDE/kde-builder/doc/chapter_04/conf-options-table.md

 ```

 The module-set's `use-modules` option created two modules
-internally, with kdesrc-build behaving as if it had read:
+internally, with kde-builder behaving as if it had read:

 ```{code-block} shell
 module module1